 Among the compounds studied for their effects on sleep, glycine occupies a distinctive position.
 This non-essential amino acid acts on sleep through a mechanism that directly intersects with thermoregulation.

 The effects extend beyond nighttime.
-A controlled study showed that subjects receiving 3g of glycine at bedtime during 3 days of sleep restriction demonstrated a significant reduction in daytime fatigue and improved performance on psychomotor vigilance tasks (PubMed).
+A single-blind crossover study, in seven analysed volunteers, measured in subjects receiving 3g of glycine at bedtime across three nights of sleep cut by a quarter a drop in reported fatigue on the first day and improved psychomotor vigilance performance on both measured days (PubMed).

 Glycine is a bioactive whose mechanistic profile aligns with the biology of deep sleep, not with pharmacological sedation.
 That distinction is fundamental.